doncandela/mgah/mgah.md

       [0.69553234 0.09401508 0.38381413]] <class 'cupy.ndarray'>
     ```

-- **A more elaborate CuPy program: `gputest.py`.**  This program test the speed of the CPU and (if available) the GPU by timing the muliplication of matrices -- both dense and sparse -- of various sizes and data types.
+- **A more elaborate CuPy program: `gputest.py`.**<a id="gputest-py"></a>  This program tests the speed of the CPU and (if available) the GPU by timing the muliplication of matrices -- both dense and sparse -- of various sizes and data types.
 See the comments in `gputest.py` for details:

   ```
   (gpu) $ python gputest.py